ugnandish/react-proshop/README.md

 ```

 create **Product.js** file under components <br/>
-react-router not yet added so using a tag
+react-router-dom not yet added so using a tag
 ```
 import React from 'react';
 import {Card} from 'react-bootstrap';